scotws/tinkasm/docs/MANUAL.md

 People who want to play around with assemblers but are not computer scientists have a rough time.
-Like compilers, professional grade assemblers involve things like lexers and parsers, formal grammars, want you to descend down to strange places and using weird things called ASTs.
+Like compilers, professional grade assemblers involve things like lexers, parsers, and formal grammars.
+They want you to descend down to strange places and using weird things called ASTs.
 And if writing one weren't bad enough, but trying to adapt other people's assemblers to experiment with them is far worse.

 This is an assembler for the 6502, 65c02, and 65816 MPUs for non-computer scientists who like to tinker -- hence the name: A Tinkerer's Assembler.
 Instead of parsing and lexing the source code and doing other complicated stuff, the assembly process is broken down into a large number of very simple steps that usually only do one thing.
+The code is written in "primitive" Python.
 Easy to understand, easy to modify, if not very fast or efficient.

 This, then, is an assembler for those of us who associate the "Wizard Book" with *Lord of the Rings* and the "Dragon Book" with *A Song of Ice and Fire.*